pragyanatvade/nerdsden-backup/content/pages/1_about/index.md

 - Have no clue how to start building something and bring your idea to life.
 - Want to learn skills to be a better problem solver without losing your sleep over it.
-- Wish to know how to build scalable, reliable and adaptable systems from the start.
+- Wish to know how to build scalable, reliable and adaptable software systems from the start.

 No matter where you are currently in your journey, you want to have a **significant** impact.
 You want to use your intellect and creative ideas towards something that matters, both to you and the world.
+You want to become more effective and productive problem solver.

 You are ready to take your skills to the next level.